getzola/zola/docs/content/documentation/deployment/github-pages.md

 If your site is using a custom domain, you will need to mention it in the `ghp-import` command:
 `ghp-import -c vaporsoft.net -n public` for example.

-Credits: this page is based on the article https://vaporsoft.net/publishing-gutenberg-to-github/
+Credits: The Travis-CI section of this page is based on the article https://vaporsoft.net/publishing-gutenberg-to-github/